Acklio/schc-over-lorawan/draft-petrov-lpwan-ipv6-schc-over-lorawan.md

 maximum available MTU minus header (1 byte)

 _Note_: The Fpending bit included in LoRaWAN protocol SHOULD not be used for SCHC over LoRaWAN protocol.
-It might be set by the network server for other purposes in but not SCHC needs.
+It might be set by the Network Server for other purposes in but not SCHC needs.

 **Regular fragments**